-Once the bell button is released, the PCC car will sound a single bell "ding" and come to an automatic stop even though power to the track has not been interrupted by the operator.
-Once stopped, the TAS feature will play the sound of the doors opening followed by the sounds of passengers leaving the car and others arriving.
-During this event, the operator can expect to hear a variety of different sounds, including the driver asking the passengers to move to the back, to forward once TAS has completed.
+Once the bell button is released, the Subway Set will come to an automatic stop even though power to the track has not been interrupted by the operator.
+Once stopped, the TAS feature will play the sound of the doors opening followed by the sounds of passengers leaving the cars and others arriving.
+During this event, the operator can expect to hear a variety of different sounds, including passing subway trains, passenger conversational sounds and the authentic sounds of a busy subway station.
+After a set period of time, the operator can expect to hear the standard "please stand clear of the closing doors" message, followed by a double bell "ding, dong" and the sound of the car's doors closing.
+Immediately following the door closing, the motor will be engaged and the Subway Set will automatically take off.
+The TAS feature will automatically start the car back up in the same direction it was traveling when the TAS feature was activated.
+So if the car was traveling forward before TAS was activated, it will continue traveling forward once TAS has completed.